M2TeamArchived/NSudo/docs-src/en-us/Readme.md

   - High performance.
     - Note: Because it don't need to create the windows service and the windows service process.
+  - Provide C APIs and .Net Core bindings for developers.
 - NSudo Devil Mode
-  - One of elegant solutions for developers who want to bypass the file and registry access checks for the process with the Administrator privilege.
+  - The most elegant solution for developers who want to bypass the file and registry access checks for the process with the Administrator privilege.
-  - Only depend on ntdll.dll.
-  - Hook APIs via Microsoft Detours for the maximum compatibility.
+  - Hook APIs via the Microsoft Detours library for the maximum compatibility.
+  - The binary only depend on the exported named APIs from ntdll.dll.

 ### Third-party projects which uses NSudo